Magnetic Anti-de Sitter Wormholes as seeds for Higgs Inflation: Higgs inflation

 Within our model, we can also make an estimate on the value of primordial magnetic fields at the end of inflation and compare it with current experimental bounds.
-At the time $\tau = t =0$, where the Lorentzian evolution begins, the field is already positioned in the plateau region, allowing us to approximate \be U_0 \simeq U(\chi_\star) \simeq (1.0-1.2)\times 10^{-10} \,\mpl^4 \, , \ee and \be {\rho_{\rm rad}^E}_\star \simeq \frac{\kappa {U}_0^2 \tilde{\rho}^E_{\rm rad}}{3} \, , \quad 0 >{\rho_{\rm rad}^E}_\star > - (2.5-3.0) \times 10^{-11} \mpl^4 \, , \ee were we used eqns.~\eqref{eq:radbound} and~\eqref{eq:Uvalue}.
-We then separate from this density its magnetic component ${\rho_{\rm rad}^E}_\star = {\rho_{\rm rest}^E}_\star - B^2_\star/2$.
-Assuming that no fine-tuning takes place, the scale of the magnetic field density at the beginning of inflation is $B^2_\star \simeq 10^{-11} \mpl^4 $.
+At the time $\tau = t =0$, where the Lorentzian evolution begins, the field is already positioned in the plateau region, allowing us to approximate \be U_0 \simeq U(\chi_\star) \simeq (1.0-1.2)\times 10^{-10} \,\mpl^4 \, , \ee Using eqns.~\eqref{eq:solx} and~\eqref{eq:radbound} we find that the maximum value of the scale factor is approximately $a^2_{\rm max} \simeq {3}/{(\kappa U_0)}$.
+Substituting this in the definition $ \kappa \rho_{\rm rad}^E/3 = \tilde{\rho}_{\rm rad}^E /a^4 $ and using eq.~\eqref{eq:Uvalue} we obtain \be {\rho_{\rm rad}^E}_\star \simeq \frac{\kappa {U}_0^2 \tilde{\rho}^E_{\rm rad}}{3} \, , \quad 0 >{\rho_{\rm rad}^E}_\star > - (2.5-3.0) \times 10^{-11} \mpl^4 \,. \ee We then separate from this density its magnetic component ${\rho_{\rm rad}^E}_\star = {\rho_{\rm rest}^E}_\star - B^2_\star/2$.
+Assuming that no fine-tuning takes place, but rather a small asymmetry between the magnitudes of the magnetic and electric components, the scale of the magnetic field density at the beginning of inflation is $B^2_\star \simeq 10^{-11} \mpl^4 $.
 During inflation, the universe was a very poor conductor, leading to an adiabatic dilution of this primordial density by a factor of $\simeq 10^{-96} - 10^{-104}$ for $N_\star = 55-60$ $e$-folds, resulting into $B_{\rm reh} \simeq 1000 - 0.1 \, {\rm G} $ at the beginning of reheating.
 The rapid expansion also leads to fields with very large coherence length after horizon re-entry.
 During reheating and up until horizon re-entry the universe turns into a very good conductor.
 By the time we enter the radiation era, the electric fields get eliminated by the currents of the highly conducting plasma, and the universe is left with classical large-scale magnetic fields~\cite{Turner:1987bw}.
 One can then define a ratio $r_B = {B^2}/8\pi{\rho_{\gamma}} $ ($\rho_\gamma$ is the energy density of relativistic particle species), that remains approximately constant during the history of the universe from reheating until galaxy formation~\cite{Turner:1987bw}.
 Possible galactic dynamo mechanisms~\cite{Kulsrud:1992rk,Beck:1995zs,Kulsrud:1999bg,Widrow:2002ud,Brandenburg:2004jv} that can sustain the currently observed magnetic fields require a minimum ``seed'' field of the order of $B_{\rm seed} \simeq 10^{-22} $ G (that is model dependent) and a coherence scale of at least $10$ Kpc.
 Since $\rho_\gamma \simeq 10^{-51} \,{\rm GeV}^4$ today, we find a sufficient seed ratio $r_B \simeq 10^{-34}$.
 Evolving back the current radiation fields to the reheating era, we find $\rho_{\gamma , {\rm reh}} \simeq 10^{62} \,{\rm GeV}^4$ assuming instantaneous thermalization.
 In consistency with~\cite{Turner:1987bw} we find that the magnetic fields in our model after reheating, while being coherent to extremely large scales, they get diluted to such a high degree during the expansion of the universe, making it impossible for them to seed the galactic dynamo mechanism unless additional physical mechanisms are invoked~\cite{Hogan:1983zz,Turner:1987bw,Kandus:2010nw,Subramanian:2015lua}.